Russian Army (1917)

+The Bolsheviks began taking control of the army in November 1917, after the October Revolution, and abolished the officer corps in December 1917.
+This began the process of disintegration, but the army did not cease existing at the front until February 1918, when negotiations between Germany and the Bolsheviks broke down.
+The Germans did not start transferring divisions from the Eastern Front to the west until the Bolsheviks agreed to an armistice in late 1917.
+The Bolsheviks still wanted to maintain the Russian Army at the front while talks with Germany were ongoing, and the army was formally demobilized when the Treaty of Brest-Litovsk was signed in March 1918.

+Democratization

 The revolutionary wave influenced the Army, and it was swept with the processes of democratization and the single line of command was questioned.
 The Order No. 1 issued by the Petrograd Soviet instructed soldiers and sailors to obey their officers and the Provisional Government only if their orders did not contradict the decrees of the Petrograd Soviet.
 The interpretation of the Order, both at the time and by the historians has been a matter of controversy.
 While many scholars agree that the order severely disrupted the army discipline, John Boyd argued that in fact, the order's intention was to restore the discipline and it clearly stated that it was to be applied only to the troops off the front lines.
 While the order did not call for the democratic election of the officers, it has been a widespread misinterpretation.

+After Alexander Kerensky became the Minister of War and Navy in the Provisional Government in April 1917, he instituted the Declaration of Soldiers' Rights within the military and appointed commissars.
+Kerensky's Declaration was modified to prevent soldiers' committees from electing officers and attempted to maintain the authority of officers by giving them control over military operations, training, and supply.
+Every field army and front in the army had one commissar each from the Provisional Government, the Petrograd Soviet, and the soldiers' committee appointed to the command staff.
+The commissars were able to monitor the army commander and his staff, countersign orders, and to recommend that officers be removed from their post.
+The Petrograd Soviet did not actively work with its commissars, and the responsibility for overseeing them belonged to Kerensky and a new Political Section at the Ministry of War.